Department of Computer Science of TU Darmstadt: Artificial Intelligence

 The history of artificial intelligence goes hand in hand with the appointment of Wolfgang Bibel, who had been rejected by professors at the Technical University of Munich because they did not believe in the future of artificial intelligence.
-In the winter semester 1985/1986 Bible represented the chair at the Technische Hochschule Darmstadt (TH Darmstadt) as deputy professor for the first time, to which the university later appointed him.
+In the winter semester 1985/1986 Bibel represented the chair at the Technische Hochschule Darmstadt (TH Darmstadt) as deputy professor for the first time, to which the university later appointed him.
 Hans-Jürgen Hoffmann, Professor for Programming Languages and Translators, was involved in the deputy professorship.
 He accepted the call to TH Darmstadt on 1 October 1988 and became Professor of Intellectics at the Department of Computer Science.
-Bible is one of the founders of artificial intelligence in Germany and Europe.
+Bibel is one of the founders of artificial intelligence in Germany and Europe.
 He built up the necessary institutions, conferences and scientific journals and provided the necessary research programmes to establish the field of artificial intelligence.
 For the academic year 1991/1992 he took over the office as Dean of the Department of Computer Science of TH Darmstadt.
 During this time he chaired three appointment commissions.
 Among them were Oskar von Stryk and Karsten Weihe.
 In his time, he also built up his research group and made the Technische Universität Darmstadt (TU Darmstadt) one of the leading universities for artificial intelligence worldwide.
 The most outstanding scientific project was the National Priority Program Deduction, funded by the German Research Foundation (DFG).
 The project led to Germany assuming a leading position in artificial intelligence.
 He has been professor emeritus since 2004.
 He gave his farewell lecture on 13 February 2004.
 By 2017, twenty-five of his doctoral students or staff had become professors, so that the majority of today's German AI researchers are graduates of TU Darmstadt.
 For his achievements he was honored by the Gesellschaft für Informatik as one of the ten influential minds in German AI history.
 He was also one of the first Fellows of the Association for the Advancement of Artificial Intelligence (AAAI).

 The Centre for Cognitive Science (CCS) was founded at TU Darmstadt by Constantin Rothkopf, Professor of Psychology of Information Processing.
 Rothkopf became its founding director.
 Research groups from various disciplines work at the Centre.
 At the same time Kristian Kersting, Professor of Artificial Intelligence and Machine Learning, founded the initiative Artificial Intelligence at TU Darmstadt (AI•DA), a unique model that coordinates different research groups to advance the development of artificial intelligence.
 Kersting was awarded in 2019 for his scientific achievements as a Fellow of the European Association for Artificial Intelligence (EurAI) and as a Fellow of the European Laboratory for Learning and Intelligent Systems (ELLIS).

 In 2019, the TU Darmstadt was selected as a founding location of ELLIS with the aim of establishing a top AI research institute.
 The decision, made by international scientists, was based on the scientific excellence in the field.